IntroSDE/introsde2013/lab4/README.md

 ## Outline

-* XML schema: XSD
+* XML schema definition (XSD) overview
-* Java Annotation
+* Java Annotation minimal example
 * Introduction to JAXB
 * Example: from schema to java representations
 * Example: Generate an XML document from an Object Model